Iapetus-11/To-ASCII/README.md

     - `view`() -> *`None`* - *prints out each frame of the converted video*
         - if the video source is not live, this method will first generate all frames and cache them in memory for a smoother playback
         - if the `loop` parameter was set to `True` earlier, then this will play the video and restart it when it finishes unless the source is live

+## Extensions
+- For each converter available, there is a separate implementation written in [Nim](https://nim-lang.org/)
+- These implementations are generally orders of magnitude faster than their Python counterparts
+- To use these extensions you must [install Nim](https://nim-lang.org/install.html) and install the `to-ascii[speedups]` package via pip or your package manager of choice